 — Library Journal

-Paul Gorman is a journalist, author, and commentator on visual culture.
-He has written a number of books including The Story of the Face: The Magazine that Changed Culture and Derek Boshier: Rethink / Re-entry.
-He has staged a number of exhibitions in the UK and France, and is currently a writer at large for GQ.
+Paul Gorman is an author and commentator on visual culture.
+He has written a number of books including The Wild World of Barney Bubbles: Graphic Design and the Art of Music, The Story of the Face: The Magazine that Changed Culture, and Derek Boshier: Rethink / Re-entry.